 Both file size and quality are important, so you shouldn’t sacrifice one for the sake of the other.
 In other words, documents that are too large are not practical for sharing and using, while low-quality files can be unreadable and, therefore, useless.

 Finding a balance between the two can be the best solution, as it allows for smaller and higher-quality files.
-To do so, you can use tools such as PDF.net, which offers a balanced compression level.
+To do so, you can use tools such as pdf.net, which offers a balanced compression level.

 #2.
 Choose the Right Compression Settings

-Another tip on how to resize PDFs is to choose your compression type based on how much you need to decrease a file size.
+Another tip on how to resize PDFs is to choose your compression type based on how much you need to decrease the file size.
 Once you know the resizing purpose (e.g., sending a PDF via email), you can choose between high, medium, and low compression.

 If you aim for the smallest size, you can use lossy (high) compression, which will affect the file quality.
 If not, you can use lossless (low) compression and reduce the file size a little while keeping its original quality.
 Medium (balanced) compression can lower the size of your document decently and minimally affect its quality, but it may not be adequate for huge files.